OSMLatam/OSM-Notes-WMS/bin/wms/README.md

 ```

 This script will:
-- Create the `geoserver` user if it doesn't exist
+- Create the `geoserver` database user if it doesn't exist
 - Grant CONNECT privilege on the `notes` database
 - Grant USAGE on `public` and `wms` schemas
 - Grant SELECT (read-only) on all tables in the `wms` schema
 - Grant SELECT on the `countries` table
 - Set default privileges for future tables in the `wms` schema

-**Security Note:** The `geoserver` user has read-only permissions only, which
+**Security Note:** The `geoserver` database user has read-only permissions only,
-is appropriate for WMS data access.
+which is appropriate for WMS data access.
+The GeoServer admin user (different
+from the database user) needs ADMIN role to configure GeoServer itself.

 **Usage:**